NEON

-NEON Astronomy & Asteroid Occultation Research
+NEON Astronomy & Asteroid Occultation Research Development Program:

 Hands-on astronomy training for students interested in real observational research.
-Participants learn to operate telescopes, observe and capture astronomical data from asteroid occultations, and contribute to professional astronomy research under the training of WAS board member and astrophysicist Dr. Kevin Green of the University of New Haven.
+Participants learn to operate telescopes, observe and capture astronomical data from asteroid occultations, and contribute to professional astronomy research under the training of astrophysicist Dr. Kevin Green of the University of New Haven.
 The program builds skills progressively from beginner telescope users to advanced observers working with our team to collect, analyze, and submit research-grade data to NASA’s Jet Propulsion Laboratory.

 Grades 9-12